Royal Caribbean still plans to stop in Labadee, Haiti

 Do prebook a cabana

-Guests visiting Labadee are able to take rent cabanas at Nellie's Beach or Barefoot Beach (suite guests only).
+Guests visiting Labadee are able to rent cabanas at Nellie's Beach or Barefoot Beach (suite guests only).

-These cabanas provide privacy, shade, personalized service and even transportation around Labadee.
+These cabanas provide privacy, shade, personalized service, and even transportation around Labadee.

 For families or groups, a cabana rental can make a lot of sense for the convenience it provides, along with the great amenities.